-A joint venture between Bunge and U.S. biotechnology company Solazyme Inc. (SZYM) will start late next year to produce oils from sugar.
+A joint venture between Bunge and U.S. biotechnology company Solazyme Inc. (SZYM:US) will start late next year to produce oils from sugar.
 Cane grower Paraiso Bioenergia SA will open the first plant in Brazil by year-end with Emeryville, California- based Amyris Inc. to make raw materials including a substitute for shark liver oil used in lotions.
 Sao Martinho and ETH Bioenergia SA are planning similar facilities within the next two years.

 The business of converting crops into renewable chemicals, facing skepticism from some global investors, is becoming more attractive in Brazil after prices for sugar fell 13 percent in the past year and ethanol slumped 12 percent.
-Amyris dropped (AMRS) 74 percent this year through yesterday after it delayed the Sao Martinho plant and on concern its projects will fail to reach the scale needed to turn a profit.
+Amyris dropped (AMRS:US) 74 percent this year through yesterday after it delayed the Sao Martinho plant and on concern its projects will fail to reach the scale needed to turn a profit.
 Solazyme is down 12 percent.

 “This is an incredible opportunity for cane mills if the technology is right,” Steven Slome, a consultant at the San Francisco-based energy-research and power-management company Nexant Inc., said in a telephone interview.
 Companies “may be able to make twice the revenue from the same feedstock.”

 Sao Martinho rose 2.2 percent to 24.49 reais at 11:01 a.m. in Sao Paulo, and has gained 46 percent this year.
 Bunge fell 0.3 percent to $68.72 in New York.